-HOUSEKEEEPING Yes No N/A Is the overall standard of housekeeping acceptable? \boxtimes Storage & waste arrangements are well managed? \boxtimes Escape routes are kept free from obstructions and/or combustible materials? \boxtimes Combustibles materials are stored away from all ignition sources? \boxtimes Spaces housing electrical, heating or IT equipment (plant/server rooms) are free from the accumulation of combustible materials and kept secure? \boxtimes
+HOUSEKEEEPING Yes No N/A Is the overall standard of housekeeping acceptable? \boxtimes Storage & waste arrangements are well managed? \boxtimes Escape routes are kept free from obstructions and/or combustible materials? \boxtimes

+Combustibles materials are stored away from all ignition sources? \boxtimes Spaces housing electrical, heating or IT equipment (plant/server rooms) are free from the accumulation of combustible materials and kept secure? \boxtimes

-General housekeeping standards are acceptable within common areas.
+Waste bins were observed to be a suitable distance away and general housekeeping standards are acceptable within common areas.